Life Insurance for People with Diabetes

 In a level term, the value of your payout is fixed for the term of the entire policy.
 In a decreasing term, the payout decreases over time (for example, in line with your repayment mortgage).

-Level tends to be cheaper, but pays out less if you pass away during the term of your insurance.
+Decreasing tends to be cheaper, but pays out less the further you are into the term of your insurance when you die.

 How long do you want to be covered for?

 You’ll want to decide how long your cover lasts.
 It’s important to make sure that you choose cover that lasts for the ‘right’ period of time.